yahayuta/draponquest/README.md

 ### Areas for Improvement

 - Sound effects and music
-- Enhanced battle system
+- Enhanced battle system with more actions (magic, items)
 - Inventory management
 - More sophisticated save system
+- Additional monster types and encounters
-- UI polish and animations
+- Level progression and character stats
-- Additional game content
+- More game content and story elements

 ## 📄 License